Greenlane expands Southern California EV freight corridor to Arizona

 [Related: Windrose R700 completes 578-mile route validation]

-"Greenlane's I-10 charging network creates the infrastructure breakthrough that electric trucking needs—and Nevoya is positioned to capitalize on it," said John Verdon, chief commercial officer at Nevoya.
-"As we launch operations on the I-10, this partnership allows us to demonstrate that long-haul electric trucking is not just possible—it’s practical, scalable, and the future of freight."
+"Greenlane's I-10 charging network creates the infrastructure breakthrough that electric trucking needs—and Nevoya is positioned to capitalize on it," explained John Verdon, chief commercial officer at Nevoya.

 Nevoya confirmed plans to run BEV semis along both corridors.

-"Our second corridor was strategically selected to best support the carriers and shippers who keep our economy moving," said Patrick Macdonald-King, CEO of Greenlane.
-"Windrose's remarkable achievements during testing demonstrate that our high-performance charging network can handle the most demanding freight operations, giving us confidence that this I-10 corridor will serve as a critical backbone for zero-emission freight.
-By establishing charging infrastructure along key transportation arteries, we're providing the foundation fleets need to scale their electric operations."
+"Our second corridor was strategically selected to best support the carriers and shippers who keep our economy moving," added Macdonald-King.
+"Windrose's remarkable achievements during testing demonstrate that our high-performance charging network can handle the most demanding freight operations, giving us confidence that this I-10 corridor will serve as a critical backbone for zero-emission freight."

 Partner Insights